Campions are perennial flowers commonly grown in flower beds, indoor pots, and tubs.

 Grooming and Maintenance

 Rose campion doesn’t need grooming, but cut deadhead spent blooms encourages fuller growth and flowers.

-Cut back the stems back to 1/3 their size in late fall or early winter after growing slows.
+Pruning: Cut the stems back to 1/3 their size in late fall or early winter after growing slows.

 NOTE: Cut flowers to discourage self-seeding.
 Cut the flower stems back, leaving just the foliage.